webbananaunite/overlayNetwork/README.md

 # BlockChain Library Suite
 [日本語](READMEjp.md)

+## All We Did up to 20250701
+- Procedure as for Occurred Irregular (in overlayNetwork library)
+Handle for Occurred translateNan on Node Leaves Offline.
+(Can't translate OverlayNetworkAddress to IP Address) in Signaling Phase. (as Init Finger Table)
+Let Successor Nodes Multiple Candidates in Chord Finger Table.
+Added EnQueue Method for Exceptiion Interruption.
+(Command Queue and Communication Queue)

 ## All We Did up to 20250318
 All Done applied on Linux Platform except Calculate Nonce as same Code as iOS/iPadOS.
 Should be install Swift Compiler to Linux [download](https://www.swift.org/install/linux/#platforms)https://www.swift.org/install/linux/#platforms.